-The bioengineering student lounge, located next to the Student Service Office, and the conference room in 1 West are great places to take a break.
+The bioengineering student lounge, located next to the Student Service Office is a great places to take a break.
 The Clark building is wireless so you can take your computer anywhere.
-LinX restaurant is open until 2:00pm.
+LinX restaurant is open until 5:00pm.
 Feel free to gather there before or after lunch time.
 The most obvious places are Peet's Coffee (on the third floor) and the many tables and chairs scattered throughout the exterior terraces, and the courtyard.
 In case you are looking for a calming walk, Clark has close to one mile of exterior walkways with fabulous views.